ioBroker/ioBroker.docs/docs/en/community/styleguidedoc.md

 but with the help of inline `[a link][]` and `[a link]: https://a.link/to/know` at the end of the document.

-* If dashes are used, use the short notation
+* When dashes are used, the short notation is used

   with the minus sign and not "-" or `Option+Shift+"-"` in OSX.